w3c-social/activitypump/implementation-reports/TEMPLATE-WIP.md

 SHOULD

+* [ ] Don't trust content received from a server other than the content's origin without some form of verification.
 * [ ] Recurse through to, bto, cc, bcc, audience object values to determine whether/where to forward according to criteria in 8.1.2
   * [ ] Limit recursion in this process
 * Update
   * [ ] Completely replace its copy of the activity with the newly received value
 * Follow
   * [ ] Add the actor to the object user's Followers Collection.
 * Add
   * [ ] Add the object to the Collection specified in the target property, unless not allowed to per requirements in 8.6
 * Remove
   * [ ] Remove the object from the Collection specified in the target property, unless not allowed per requirements in 8.6
 * Like
   * [ ] Perform appropriate indication of the like being performed (See 8.8 for examples)
 * [ ] Validate the content they receive to avoid content spoofing attacks.
-* [ ] Don't trust client submitted content
-* [ ] Don't trust content received from a server other than the content's origin without some form of verification.

 ##### Inbox Retrieval

+non-normative

+* [ ] Server responds to GET request at inbox URL

 MUST